jeroenkleuters/ccn-okta/README.md

 12. Created withFetchData hoc and used it for the HomePage component
 13. Reverted to use of useFetchData instead of withFetchData for HomePage component
 14. Created FetchData render prop component and used it for the HomePage component
+15. Reverted to use of useFetchData instead of FetchData for HomePage component